Attunewise/GPT/README.md

 1. Copy the contents of `Instructions-Windows.txt`  or `Instructions-MacOS.txt` into the Instructions field that says "What does this GPT do etc"
 2. Turn off the Web Browsing capability as the GPT has its own web browser
 3. Tap the Create new action button
-4. Select Authentication drop-down and choose Authentication type `API Key` and Auth Type `Bearer` and copy and paste contents of `apiKey.txt` into the API Key field, then Save.
+4. Select the Authentication drop-down and choose Authentication type "API Key" and Auth Type "Bearer" and copy and paste contents of `apiKey.txt` into the API Key field, then Save.
 5. Copy and paste the content of `Schema-Windows.json` or `Schema-MacOS.json` into the text area where it says "Enter you OpenAPI schema here"
 6. Press the back button, then scroll down to the bottom of the Configure tab and open "Additional Settings" and disable "Use conversation data in your GPT to improve our models"
 7. Create and save for yourself only (DO NOT SHARE OR MAKE THIS GPT PUBLIC AS IT HAS ACCESS TO YOUR COMPUTER)